 Knoxville Zoo Legacy Society

 Some think of a favorite charity, like Knoxville Zoo, as a part of their extended family, and include them in a bequest in their will.
 This is easily and simply done.
-If wildlife conservation, education and protecting a community asses are important to you, talk to a professional about including a specific or residuary bequest in your will.
+If wildlife conservation, education and protecting a community assets are important to you, talk to a professional about including a specific or residuary bequest in your will.
 Join Knoxville Zoo's Legacy Society and become part of a group of dedicated supporters who have chosen to extend their caring for Knoxville Zoo well beyond their lifetimes.

 Planned giving opportunities at Knoxville Zoo include